Angelo LaPietra: Guilty plea and imprisonment

-He was born to first-generation immigrants from Naples, Italy.
-A high-ranking member of the Chicago Outfit, LaPietra had an extensive criminal record stretching back to 1939 that included murder, kidnapping and narcotics.
-He was involved in criminal operations in the suburb of Cicero, Illinois, as well as in Chicago's First Ward, LaPietra was a top enforcer under Outfit boss Joseph "Joey Doves" Aiuppa for Cicero criminal operations.
-As the result of a five-year federal investigation into organized crime following the murder of a small-time Kansas City, Missouri mobster, LaPietra was indicted along with Aiuppa, Jackie "The Lackey" Cerone, and fifteen other mobsters from five cities.
+As the result of a five-year federal investigation into organized crime following the murder of a small-time Kansas City mobster, LaPietra was indicted along with Aiuppa, Jackie "the Lackey" Cerone, and fifteen other mobsters from five cities.

 LaPietra was later accused by a Kansas City grand jury with skimming an estimated $2 million from syndicate-controlled Las Vegas casinos.
 Federal authorities further charged that, by using money from the Teamsters Union Central States Pension Fund, the mobsters were able to consolidate their control over some Las Vegas casinos during the 1950s and 1960s.
-Federal agents had also recorded at least 12,000 hours of phone conversations through wire taps from organized crime figures in Kansas, Missouri, Milwaukee, Wisconsin, Illinois and Nevada, over a period of four years.
+Federal agents had also recorded at least 12,000 hours of phone conversations through wire taps from organized crime figures in Kansas City, Milwaukee, Chicago and Las Vegas, over a period of four years.

 In July 1984, LaPietra's attorney Louis Carbonara requested to federally appointed Judge Joseph A. Stephens, Jr. to have the tapes be transcribed and made available for the defendants.
 However, due to opposition from Chief David B.B.
 Helfrey, the U.S. Department of Justice's Organized Crime Strike Force in Kansas City, Missouri refused to transcribe the tapes claiming the difficulties regarding the numerous jurisdictions involved in wiretapping.
-This issue, among other factors, caused a series of continuances and delays as the case continued for two years and, by September 1985, was called by law enforcement officials as one of the longest in 20 years of prosecution into organized crime.
+This issue, among other factors, caused a series of continuances and delays as the case continued for two years, and by September 1985, was called by law enforcement officials as one of the longest in 20 years of prosecution into organized crime.
 While in prison in Connecticut (1988), he was disciplined and moved to a more secure prison in Virginia.
 His soldiers "Shorty" and brother Jimmy were caught smuggling in his favorite Italian food from Chicago.